ceciglia/myDelay/README.md

 ## DSP overview

 ### Fractional delay
 In order to obtain a chorus/flanger/vibrato effect the delay operates through precise control of the delay time.
-The delay line uses a circular buffer (delay_memory) and two heads: the write head (write_index) that writes into the buffer and the read head (read_index) that reads the buffer data after $x$ delay time ($x \cdot T_{s}$ samples).
-Because the time modulation forces the read index to _continuously_ (i.e. fractionally) move between integer indexes, interpolation must be used to calculate the true audio value.
+The delay line uses a circular buffer (`delay_memory`) and two heads: the write head (`write_index`) that writes into the buffer and the read head (`read_index`) that reads the buffer data after $x$ delay time ($x / T_{s}$ samples).
+Because the time modulation forces the read index to _continuously_ move between integer indexes, interpolation must be used to calculate the true audio value.
 The interpolation employed is all-pass interpolation, that ensures no frequency distortion and flat magnitude response:

 $$
 y[n] = alpha \cdot (x[n] – y[n-1]) + x[n-1]